Meliodas1488/toxic-comment-detector/README.md

-# toxic-comment-detector
+# Toxic Comment Detection
 NLP-based Toxic Comment Detection using Logistic Regression and TF-IDF.
 Cleans and vectorizes text to classify comments as toxic or non-toxic.
 Includes preprocessing, training, evaluation, and saved models.

-# Toxic Comment Detection

 ## Overview
 This project detects toxic comments in text using NLP and Logistic Regression.